caddis/categoree/README.md

 Optional: default is false

 Display only parent categories.
+Cannot be used with the nesting parameter since nesting would not apply.

 	parent_id=""

 Optional: default is false.
-The parent_only="yes" parameter will override this one.

 Display only the children of a specified parent ID.
+Cannot be used with the parent_only parameter, or the nest parameter.

+	nest="3"

+Optional: Integer.
+Default is false.

+Makes additional tags available for category nesting and set the level of nesting (see below).

+	namespace="my_namespace"

+Namespace all tags to prevent conflicts with parent tags.
+So {category_name} becomes {my_namespace:category_name}

 	backspace=""

 As with any tag pair, this allows you to remove your separator(s) (such as a comma) from the last result.

-### Variables available inside the tag pair
+### Variables available inside the tag pair (not nested)

 	{category_id}
 	{category_name}